- Behind the Scenes Tours

 Belugas at accredited aquariums and zoos are important ambassadors to their species.
 They bring marine mammal education to life and inspire millions of people to become involved in conserving and protecting the species.
 Many of these people would not even know that belugas exist were it not for educational programs at our facilities.
 Georgia Aquarium embraces the importance of our obligation to educate the public on these majestic animals.
 We are one of only seven accredited North American aquariums and zoos committed to public display and breeding of beluga whales.

 Clearly, maintaining a sustainable population of belugas in human care is essential to the survival of belugas everywhere.
 Unfortunately, for a number of reasons, the zoological community is at a crossroads.
-With just 34 beluga whales in human care in accredited North American facilities, and relatively poor genetic diversity among those animals, our community is facing certain extinction of our beluga whale population in human care.
+With just over 30 beluga whales in human care in accredited North American facilities, and relatively poor genetic diversity among those animals, our community is facing certain extinction of our beluga whale population in human care.

 The implications of this will be devastating.
 Once the population of beluga whales in human care is gone, it’s gone.
 Many of our opportunities for loving, understanding and learning about these majestic animals will disappear too.
 Because of this, Georgia Aquarium is proud to take a bold step to help ensure this doesn’t happen.

-In order to continue our ongoing programs to conserve and protect belugas, and to help bolster and sustain our population of animals in human care, Georgia Aquarium is in the process of acquiring and importing 18 beluga whales which originate from northern Russia.
+In order to continue our ongoing programs to conserve and protect belugas, and to help bolster and sustain our population of animals in human care, Georgia Aquarium is in the process of acquiring and importing a group of beluga whales which originate from northern Russia.
 These whales will make their homes at Georgia Aquarium and other leading accredited aquariums and zoological parks in the United States which already care for beluga whales.

 Over a period of five years, Georgia Aquarium supported an important research project to learn more about the population of animals from which the whales originated in the Sea of Okhotsk.
-This extensive body of research has been reviewed by our peers and validated by the highly-respected IUCN.
+This extensive body of research has been reviewed by our peers and validated by the independent and highly-respected IUCN.
 The findings tell us that the acquisition and import of these animals has absolutely zero negative impact on this very robust native population in the Sea of Okhotsk.
-It’s important to note that we’re conducting this project in full accordance with the Animal Welfare Act, U.S. and international law, and the bylaws of the zoological associations to which Georgia Aquarium belongs.
+It’s important to note that we’re conducting this project in full accordance with the Animal Welfare Act, the Marine Mammal Protection Act, U.S. and international law, and the bylaws of the zoological associations to which Georgia Aquarium belongs.
 We are looking forward to welcoming these animals with all the love and care we give to all of our animals.

 The whales will make their homes at Georgia Aquarium and other leading accredited aquariums and zoological parks in North America.
 This will help create ideal social settings for the animals and will enhance the opportunities for breeding.
 By managing the population as a whole, our chances of successful breeding are much greater – which will ultimately help us to build a sustainable population.

-Georgia Aquarium’s beluga caretakers are experts in veterinary care and husbandry, with over 100 years of combined experience caring for belugas.
+Georgia Aquarium’s beluga caretakers are experts in veterinary care and husbandry, with more than 100 years of combined experience caring for belugas.
 We love all of our animals – and demonstrate this every day by giving the highest quality care reflecting all we’ve learned about animal nutrition, veterinary methods, enrichment, training and research.

 Animal Care & Transport